wavesaudio/instl/sphinx/fileformat.rst

                         So if the install source is 'Plugins/MyPlugin' and the install folder is 'Plugins Place' the end result would be 'Plugins Place/MyPlugin'.
 If no tag is specified, !dir is the default.
                 !dir_cont -  Means that all the files and folders in folder specified as the *install_sources* item will be copied as a individual files and folders to the *install_folders*.
                         So if the install source is 'Plugins/PDFs' has file a.pdf and b.pdf data/ folder and the install folder is 'PDFs Place' the end result would be 'PDFs Place/a.pdf', 'PDFs Place/b.pdf' and 'PDFs Place/data/'.
-                !files - Means that all the files in folder specified as *install_sources* item will be copied as a individual files to the *install_folders*.
                         So if the install source is 'Plugins/PDFs' has a.pdf and b.pdf and the install folder is 'PDFs Place' the end result would be 'PDFs Place/a.pdf' and 'PDFs Place/b.pdf'.
                 !file - This means that the file specified as *install_sources*  will be copied to the *install_folders*.
-                        So if the install source is 'Icons/my.ico' the install folder is 'Icons Place' the end result would be 'Icons Place/my.ico'. !files is the least recommended option since SVN cannot sync only a single file.
-If a single file needs to be installed, it is recommended that the SVNN repository will have a folder who's only item is the file and create *install_sources* with the !files tag.
+                        So if the install source is 'Icons/my.ico' the install folder is 'Icons Place' the end result would be 'Icons Place/my.ico'. !file is the least recommended option since SVN cannot sync only a single file.
+If a single file needs to be installed, it is recommended that the SVN repository will have a folder who's only item is the file and create *install_sources* with the !dir_cont tag.

         *actions_before*